 Students who have attended courses at another university should obtain a transcript and, if they attended another university in the Republic, a certificate of good conduct from the university previously attended.
-Application for exemption for courses completed at another university should be directed to the Student Bureau with the initial application to the University, and must be accompanied by brief course outlines.
+Application for exemption for courses completed at another university should be directed to the Student Bureau after acceptance and once final results are available and must be accompanied by brief course outlines.